- 1. Product marketing manager

 What they do

-As a machine learning engineer, you’ll build software that teaches computers to learn from data.
-You’ll turn raw information into models, and then those models into products.
+Machine learning engineers build software that teaches computers to learn from data.
+After turning raw information into models, those models will become products.
 After the product is released, you’ll monitor its performance and make adjustments based on new data that comes in to keep the AI software running smoothly.

 How to become one